 A way to ensure timber is harvested legally

-The legal harvest assurance system would cover:
+The legal harvest system will cover:

 - forest owners, or those responsible for the harvest